dlr-eoc/prosEO/deploy-single-node/README.md

 ## 1.1 Define Storage Locations

-To keep the environment organized and avoid storage constrains, define custom storage paths for Docker and prosEO related data.
-This is especially important if your system's default Docker storage location has space constraints.
+To keep the environment organized and avoid storage constraints, define custom storage paths for Docker and prosEO-related data.
+This is especially important if your system's default Docker storage location has limited space.

 **Naming directories:**
 - `/docker-storage`: Docker's data directory